surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 Much better, isn't it?

-To write your time constants like this, just throw the following code in your constants file and you're ready to go:
+To write your time constants like this, just throw the following code in your constants file and you're good to go:

 ```js
 const TIME = {